-Here’s what you need to know in order to find debt relief and get out of gambling debt:
+Here’s what you need to know in order to find gambling debt relief and get out of debt for good:

 Acknowledge the Gambling Problem

 Before you can get rid of your debts, you need to get rid of the gambling problem that caused your debts.
-Just like with every addiction, the first step to freeing yourself from it is acknowledging that you have a problem.
+Just like with every addiction, if you’re in debt from gambling the first step to freeing yourself from it is acknowledging that you have a problem.

 Whether you have a full-blown addiction or just struggle with problem gambling, the simple fact is, if gambling is disrupting your life in some way, such as causing financial difficulties or getting in the way of your relationships, you have a problem that needs to stop.

 If you have a gambling addiction, you may notice that you feel like you have a need to gamble, as well as keep it a secret.
 You may also find yourself gambling even when you don’t have any money.
 If you’re gambling with the money that you should be using for food and other necessary expenses, or you’re accumulating debt from gambling, you probably have a gambling problem.

 Once you recognize that you have a gambling problem, you’re finally ready to free yourself and get rid of your debt.